Matt-BF/GSPR/README.md

 ## Data
-Data generated in this work is available as a [DuckDB](https://duckdb.org/) database, available at the IMG website or in [Zenodo](https://doi.org/10.5281/zenodo.15042297).
+Data generated in this work is available as a [DuckDB](https://duckdb.org/) database, or as parquet files, and is available at the IMG website or in [Zenodo](https://doi.org/10.5281/zenodo.15042297).

 The database has the following tables: